CASH CONDOR CRASH

 HELL-OF-A-NATION

-I was just writing about a new study looking at the universality and problems with AI sycophancy.
+I was just writing about a new study looking at problems with and universality of AI sycophancy.
 Another similar study was posted last week to the Computer Science section of arXiv, looking at AI hallucinations.
 The results are just as staggering.
-The researcher was considering the persistent problem of large language models fabricating its own facts and pairing that with the reality that "the most common and critical applications of LLMs in the enterprise is answering que
+With the persistent problem of large language models fabricating their own facts, the researcher was considering the reality that "the most common and critical applications of LLMs in the enterprise is answering questions grounded

 THE BEE CAUSE